-GoWell East is a five year, multi-strand investigation, examining the impacts of the 2014 Commonwealth Games, and related regeneration interventions, on communities living next to some of the main Games venues in the inner East End of Glasgow.
+GoWell East was a five year, multi-strand investigation, examining the impacts of the 2014 Commonwealth Games, and related regeneration interventions, on communities living next to some of the main Games venues in the inner East End of Glasgow.

 Two major prospective assessments of the impacts of regeneration and the Glasgow 2014 Commonwealth Games:

 - People, Place and Prosperity examined the likelihood of the mega-event providing economic benefits to the local, host community.